dreibh/build-tools/README.md

 - as well as some other features

-# 😀 A Detailed Example
+# 😀 Software Packaging Example

 <p align="center">
 <span style="font-size:200%">